FREE SHIPPING on orders over $75 International: over $250

 Red Oolong

-Red Oolong is a new category of tea that exists in Taiwan.
-You most likely won’t find it in many tea shops around Taiwan since it’s a specialty tea only produced in the Luye region, in the south of the island.
+Red Oolong is a relatively new category of tea originating in Taiwan.
+You are unlikely to find it in many tea shops around Taiwan, as it’s a specialty tea primarily produced in the Luye region, located in the southern part of the island.
+It's an Oolong, oxidized to a level close to Red Teas, hence the name.

-On our trip to Luye, we absolutely fell in love with this tea and made sure to source it in our shop, as we believe more people should have the chance to be acquainted with it.
+On our trip to Luye, we fell in love with one of these teas and made sure to source it in our shop, as we believe more people should have the chance to be acquainted with it.
 Read more.

 This is a bug-bitten oolong, an interesting category of tea not uncommon in Taiwan.
-The tea gardens where the bushes grow are kept natural and are not sprayed by pesticides.
-When bugs come to bite the tea leaves, the leaves produce certain enzymes and send sugars to the bitten areas.
-This alters the final taste of the tea wonderfully.
-Making it particularly sweet and interesting.
-Furthermore, red oolong is heavily oxidized and roasted, putting it in the dark oolong category and giving it an excellent baked taste.
+The tea gardens where the bushes grow are kept natural and are not sprayed with pesticides.
+When bugs come to bite the tea leaves, the leaves produce certain terpenes and send sugars to the bitten areas.
+This alters the final taste of the tea wonderfully, making it honey-sweet.

 Baozhong

-Also known as Pouchong, this tea is actually a category of its own, falling somewhere between an oolong and a green tea.
-It is perhaps the lightest form of oolong and very similar to green tea in taste.
+Baozhong (包種茶), also known as Pouchong, is a sort of category of its own, falling between an oolong and a green tea.
+It is perhaps the lightest form of oolong.

 Another common Baozhong production area is Pinglin, which is also known for its tea tourism.
 Shops will line the small-town streets, and there will be bikes to rent for a ride around the tea farm-filled hills.
-There is also a specialty food served in the area - noodles dressed in oil made from the tea bush seeds.
+There is also a specialty food served in the area - noodles dressed in oil made from the seeds of the tea bush.

 taiwan oolong tea